ArceusLegend/Ecommerce/README.md

 - **Select a database engine**

   The second envvar you should add is the name of the database engine you want.
-Django has integrate support SQLite, PostgreSQL, MySQL, and Oracle.
+Django has integrated support for SQLite, PostgreSQL, MySQL, and Oracle.
 The default database in this project is SQLite, but it also supports PostgreSQL and MySQL.
 You can switch to either option by creating an envvar called `DATABASE_ENGINE`, and assigning it either 'postgres' to use PostgreSQL, or 'mysql' to use MySQL.
 If you want to add another option, you can use any fully-qualified package path in settings.py by following the documentation [here](https://docs.djangoproject.com/en/4.2/ref/settings/#databases).

-  It is recommended to use the same database engines for both development and production modes.
-Additionally, since your database may contain sensitive information like passwords, addresses, and general billing information, avoid sharing in version control and with parties that you don't fully trust.
+  It is recommended to use the same database engine for both development and production modes.
+Additionally, since your database may contain sensitive information like passwords, addresses, and billing information, avoid sharing in version control and with parties that you don't fully trust.

 - **Migrations**